microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 | [Quickstart Guide](./2_QUICK_START_GUIDE.md) | The quickstart guide provides all of the prerequisites you'll need to create your own *CIT* and run it.|
 | [Terraform Modules](https://www.terraform.io/docs/configuration/modules.html) | An introductory understanding of Terraform modules.|

-## 3.4 Walkthrough - Create a New Template
+## 3.4 Walkthrough - Creating a New Template

 *Cobalt Module*s primarily rely on [Terraform Modules](https://www.terraform.io/docs/configuration/modules.html).
 The primary purpose of a Terraform Module as a feature is to encapsulate parts of your potential infrastructure configuration into reusable units.
 CIT's instantiate modules.
 Here's a great example of Cobalt's existing [Azure service-plan](./../infra/modules/providers/azure/service-plan/README.md) module.
 It's being reused by several out of the box CIT's.